 The number of people in the world fleeing from one place to another continues to rise.
 Due to Europe’s ever stricter border controls, the routes refugees need to take over the Mediterranean have become even more hazardous.
 So fewer flee to Europe.
 The seas around the continent also continue to be scenes of human tragedy.

-The temporary exhibition will be shown at Maritiman from April 19th.
+The temporary exhibition will be shown at Maritiman during the season of 2020.

 Therefore we must not forget – let us remember.